 - Established printmakers with a large portfolio and a good reputation can earn significantly more.
-For advice on how to set your freelance rate and where to look for further information see Artquest.
-If you chose to go down the academic route, salaries are comparable to other lecturers and teachers in the same institution.
+For advice on how to set your freelance rate and where to look for further information, see Artquest's Artists Fees.

 Income figures are intended as a guide only.

 Working hours typically include regular overtime, especially if you're near a project deadline or need to meet client demands.

 You may also be required to work weekends or evenings if teaching.

 - Printmakers are usually studio based and work either on their own or with other artists in shared premises.
 You may also work on client premises.

 - Self-employment and freelance work are common and you'll often work on several projects at once in order to make a decent income.

 - Pursuing your own artistic vision and organising your own time and resources when exhibiting and selling your own work can be immensely satisfying.
 Producing work for clients and customers, however, may involve compromising your artistic vision to meet others' specifications.

 - As you may be working on several projects, for example, commissioned work or teaching, as well as exhibiting your own work, you may need to travel during the day or spend time away from home overnight.
 Overseas work or travel may be part of a residency.